SebastianMestre/afternoon/hidden-class/readme.md

 Since most field accesses should be cached, we can afford to represent shapes as linked lists instead of hash maps.

+## Performance

+I set up a really simple mirobenchmark.

+First, we create two objects with the same 20 keys each.
+Then we repeatedly replace the value assigned to the first key millions of times.

-Depending on the use case, we can observe some extreme speedups:
+This is an extreme worst case scenario for the "no cache" solution, so we can observe some extreme speedups:

 ```sh
 $ cc -O3 *.c -o hidden-class